 outkit init

 See Project Setup for what outkit init writes.
-To install the package manually:

 npm install @outkit-dev/react